Castux/microfun/README.md

 - `eval`, which forces the full evaluation of an expression, breaking laziness.
 It is otherwise equivalent to the identity function `id = x -> x` in that it returns its argument unchanged.
 - `show`, which is similar to `eval` but additionally prints out the value it is passed to stdout.
+- `showt`, which expects a string (list of Unicode codepoints) and prints it.
 - mathematical functions `add, mul, sub, div, mod, sqrt` and comparisons `eq, lt`, defined on integers and in curryfied style for those that take two arguments.
+- `equal`, which checks equality by value of any two expressions, evaluating them as much as needed.
+Note that functions are considered equal only if they are bound to the same name.

 All other arithmetic, logic, functional, list and tree functions are defined in the prelude.